 - pigs are not rendered unconscious immediately

-- high concentrations of CO2 gas can cause significant pain and distress to pigs when inhaled (by causing acute respiratory distress)
+- high concentrations of CO2 gas can cause significant pain and distress to pigs when inhaled (due to acute respiratory distress, i.e. difficulty breathing)

-Further research is urgently needed to develop stunning systems which retain the benefits of CO2 stunning while minimising the disadvantages.
+The RSPCA recommends that stunning/killing pigs with high concentrations of CO2 should be phased out and replaced with a more humane alternative.
+Further research is urgently needed to develop stunning systems which retain the benefits of group CO2 stunning while minimising the disadvantages.
 Evidence suggests that potential alternatives to be investigated may include:

-- non-aversive (not unpleasant and do not cause pain) gas mixtures such as argon, nitrogen, or nitrous oxide
+- non-aversive gas mixtures such as argon, nitrogen, or nitrous oxide

 - a combination of argon with CO2

-- anaesthesia with non-aversive gases, followed by killing by CO2 or electrical methods
+- stunning with non-aversive gases, followed by killing by CO2 or electrical methods

-- genetic selection for pigs which do not find CO2 to be painful.
+- genetic selection for pigs which do not find CO2 to be aversive.

 For further information, see: Model Code of Practice for the Welfare of Animals: Livestock at Slaughtering Establishments